Watermelon Seed Oil: Benefits for Skin and Hair

 Can watermelon seed oil be used on pregnant women?

 No data suggest that this oil cannot be applied during pregnancy.
 Although, if pregnant, you should refer to your doctor first before use.
 However, it’s used as an ingredient in many belly oils to keep the skin on the belly bump healthy.
-It is also an ingredient in baby oil formulations which is a good indication that this is a quite safe oil to use when pregnant.
+It is also an ingredient in baby oil formulations which is a good sign that this is a quite safe oil to use when pregnant.

 Watermelon seed oil vs. rosehip oil: what is the difference?